 Elise joined the staff at the University Center for Language and Literacy in 2016.
 She earned her B.S. in Speech and Hearing Sciences from Purdue University and her M.A. in Speech-Language Pathology from Indiana University.
-Elise holds a Certificate of Clinical Competence through ASHA, and is licensed to practice in Michigan, Georgia, Kentucky, Iowa, and Wisconsin.
+Elise holds a Certificate of Clinical Competence through ASHA, and is licensed to practice in Michigan, Georgia, Indiana, South Dakota, and Wisconsin.
 She currently provides speech and language intervention to adults in the U-M Aphasia Program (UMAP) and clients via teletherapy.
 Trained in Orton-Gillingham instructional practice, Elise also provides reading intervention to school-aged students.

 Other Professional UCLL Staff

 Dinah joined UCLL in 2007 to provide project management for It's a RAP: Celebrating 60 Years of the University of Michigan Aphasia Program gala event.
 Her background combines over 20 years of administrative experience, including seven years in the non-profit sector as the grants coordinator for the Association for Asian Studies in Ann Arbor.